 The legal guardian needs to sign the consent for surgery and anesthesia on or before the day of surgery.

 Please bring the patient’s recent health history and medication information.
-Be certain to follow the food and drink rules in the Before My Surgery section.
+Be certain to follow the food and drink rules.

 As with other patients, special needs patients require a parent, legal guardian or other responsible adult to remain at the center from admission through recovery.
 A personal attendant will be required to stay with the patient for 24 hours after discharge.